cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 FROM
 	departments;
 ```
 *Returns two columns; the first with the dept_no, the second with either the original department name, or if a null value was found, 'Department name not provided' is given in the null value's place.
-The only issue is the second column is named: "IFNULL(dept_name, 'Department name not provided')".
+The only issue is the second column is named: 'Ifnull(dept_name, 'Department name not provided')'.
 Let's clean this up:*
 ```mysql
 SELECT dept_no,
 	IFNULL(dept_name,